 In the fall of 2007, “The Blues Kings” disbanded after a pretty good run.
 Jay then decided to put another band together under his own name, hence – “Jay Walter and The Rectifiers.”
 In 2010 his day job became significantly more time consuming and the band began gigging very sporadically, in fact, basically not at all the last few years except for a few private parties.
 That situation changed however, when in September 2016 Jay was able to retire from his day job and put a band back together.
 After using a rotating cast of characters for a few months, he has solidified the line-up with old Blues Kings bandmates Hester and Taylor, as well as Marty Bryduck on drums.
 Marty is also a veteran of the TC scene and has played with many of the top blues/R-n-B bands over the years.

 So, “Jay Walter and The Rectifiers” are back gigging regularly in the Twin Cities and beyond.
-Come out and see the band sometime!
-Set your night right with The Rectifiers!
+Come on out and see the band sometime!

 “The personnel behind Jay’s harp varies, but the lineup is guaranteed to be top notch.”